Miandasht Wildlife Refuge: Fauna

 Miandasht Wildlife Refuge is home to the rare Asiatic cheetah.
 Other confirmed carnivore species include striped hyena (Hyaena hyaena), grey wolf (Canis lupus), Asiatic caracal (Caracal caracal schmitzi), Turkestan wildcat (Felis silvestris caudata), red fox (Vulpes vulpes) and common jackal (Canis aureus aureus).

 Larger herbivores are represented by goitered gazelles, low numbers of wild sheep (Ovis), and Carpathian boars (Sus scrofa attila).
 Rodents and hares are abundant.
 The main raptors are the long-legged buzzard (Buteo ruffinus) and the golden eagle (Aquila heliaca).

 Sightings

-On January 7, 2015, Director General of Environmental Protection Department in North Khorasan announced a sighting of a female Asiatic cheetah and her cub at Miandasht Wildlife Refuge.
+On 7 January 2015, the Director General of Environmental Protection Department in North Khorasan announced a sighting of a female Asiatic cheetah and her cub at Miandasht Wildlife Refuge.
 Motahari also maintained that two days prior to this sighting, three other adult cheetahs were sighted by the locals some kilometers to the eastern border of Miandasht, and immediately reported to Jajrom Department of Environment.
 It is estimated that 8 to 10 cheetahs are living at the wildlife refuge.